 , Border Line Trail

 .
-You'll take a left onto Marmot Passage Trail
+Take a left onto Marmot Passage Trail

-which will eventually dump you out right by Elk Falls Pond.
-From here, continue a very short distance up Lion's Back Trail
+which will eventually dump you out at Elk Falls Pond.
+From here, you pass the entrance to Bugling Elk Trail

-.
-This is a short and rather uneventful section of the tour.
+from Elk Falls Pond.
+This is a very short section of the tour, and a great chance to give your legs a break before the steepest climb.
 It climbs and progresses from a meadow, and through the woods on a rutted road back down to the 4-way intersection of Marmot Passage Trail

 , Staunton Ranch Trail